Reliable Federated Disentangling Network for Non-IID Domain Feature: Experiments

-In addition, we also conduct experiments to validate the performance of the proposed TrFedDis with different locally updated epoch $E\in \left\{1,4,16\right\}$.
-As shown in Table~\ref{tab:LocalEpochesTest}, the performance of the proposed method is further improved as the number of locally updated epochs increases, and the experimental results further prove the effectiveness of our proposed TrFedDis.
+In addition, we also conduct experiments to validate the performance of the proposed RFedDis with different locally updated epoch $E\in \left\{1,4,16\right\}$.
+As shown in Table~\ref{tab:LocalEpochesTest}, the performance of the proposed method is further improved as the number of locally updated epochs increases, and the experimental results further prove the effectiveness of our proposed RFedDis.